 Performance, participation and wellbeing are addressed and monitored.
 Any concerns are addressed by the Care Group teachers, the Year Level Leaders and the Senior School Team through the implementation of a comprehensive Care Group Program.
 This allows staff to respond promptly to a variety of issues which students may face.

 The Senior School is focused on student wellbeing and, as such, offers a variety of activities to help promote a healthy attitude toward school and life in general.
 It also provides assistance and encouragement for academic excellence.
-Programs such as:

 Senior School students are also offered the opportunity to participate in the annual Ski Trip to Falls Creek.